mattt/sinatra-param/README.md

 ## License

-sinatra-param is available under the MIT license.
-See the LICENSE file for more info.
+sinatra-param is released under an MIT license.
+See LICENSE for more information.